sudeep2003/age-calculator-app/README.md

 ## Overview

 For the Frontend Mentor Age calculator app challenge, I created a Age calculator app that allows users to calculate age for various purposes.
 The goal of this project was to practice building responsive and visually appealing components using HTML and CSS.
-I aimed to create a clean and user-friendly interface for generating QR codes.
+I aimed to create a clean and user-friendly interface for calculating ages.

 ### Screenshot